Visualizing high-dimensional loss landscapes with Hessian directions: Principal curvature in random projections

 \subsection{Differential and information geometry concepts}

 In differential geometry, the principal curvatures are the eigenvalues of the shape operator (or Weingarten map\footnote{Some authors distinguish between the shape operator and the Weingarten map depending on if the change of the underlying tangent vector is described in the original manifold or in Euclidean space (see, \eg, chapter 3 in \cite{crane2018discrete}).}), a linear endomorphism defined on the tangent space $T_p$ of $L$ at a point $p$.
 For the original high-dimensional space, we have $(\theta,L(\theta))\subseteq \mathbb{R}^{N+1}$ and there are $N$ principal curvatures $\kappa_1^\theta\geq \kappa_2^\theta \geq \dots \geq \kappa_N^\theta$.
-At a non-degenerate critical point $\theta^*$ where $\nabla L$ vanishes, the matrix of the shape parameter is given by the Hessian $H_\theta$ with elements $(H_\theta)_{ij}=\partial^2 L/(\partial \theta_i \partial \theta_j)$ ($1\leq i,j\leq N$).
-Some works refer to the Hessian as the ``curvature matrix''~\cite{DBLP:journals/jmlr/Martens20} or use it to characterize the curvature properties of $L(\theta)$~\cite{DBLP:conf/nips/Li0TSG18}.
+At a non-degenerate critical point $\theta^*$ where the gradient $\nabla_\theta L$ vanishes, the matrix of the shape parameter is given by the Hessian $H_\theta$ with elements $(H_\theta)_{ij}=\partial^2 L/(\partial \theta_i \partial \theta_j)$ ($i,j\in\{1,\dots, N\}$).\footnote{A critical point is degenerate if the Hessian $H_{\theta}$ at this point is singular (\ie, $\mathrm{det}(H_{\theta})=0$).
+At degenerate critical points, one cannot use the eigenvalues of $H_{\theta}$ to determine if the critical point is a minimum (positive definite $H_{\theta}$) or a maximum (negative definite $H_{\theta}$).
+Geometrically, at a degenerate critical point, a quadratic approximation fails to capture the local behavior of the function that one wishes to study.} Some works refer to the Hessian as the ``curvature matrix''~\cite{DBLP:journals/jmlr/Martens20} or use it to characterize the curvature properties of $L(\theta)$~\cite{DBLP:conf/nips/Li0TSG18}.
 In the vicinity of a non-degenerate critical point $\theta^*$, the eigenvalues of the Hessian $H_\theta$ are the principal curvatures and describe the loss function in the eigenbasis of $H_\theta$ according to